 I bring maturity, experience and a relentless, honed curiosity to every job.
 To each new challenge, I bring the same creative energy that takes me to the top of Earth’s great peaks.
 I have traveled extensively, love the planet and world we live on and in, and understand many of its complexities, both environmental and political.
 I am deeply motivated to solve planet-sized problems, and I particularly enjoy jobs that take me to intellectual heights.

-Authoring over fifteen books, CDs, DVDs and shows has given me ample opportunity to organize complex
+Authoring over twenty books, CDs, DVDs, and shows has given me ample opportunity to organize complex

 information sets and present them in a palatable way.
 Working as a professional photographer

 and videographer has given me a keen sense of how to balance words, images, and video for a specific impact.

 Please visit my website portfolio

 for samples of my web, photography, and graphics work.

 I worked extensively with Missions 1 through 6 for the release of Ares 2.0.
 I tested the Missions on multiple Mac platforms, and worked closely with the development team in Tupelo MS. I wrote Python scripts for several Missions to automate the test process.

 I created and executed a comprehensive strategy for the company’s product that provided back-up,